Your electric vehicle road trip guide to travelling around BC

 Already a happy EV owner but concerned about taking your EV the distance?
 You're not alone!
 Our survey found that 48% of EV owners worry about whether BC has enough charging stations.

-Check out our guide below that shares tips on where to drive your EV in BC – short day trips and longer haul journeys – where to charge enroute, how to plan around lunch and dinner, apps to download before you go, and how electric vehicles are covered under auto insurance and roadside assistance.
+Check out our guide below for tips on where to charge enroute, how to plan around lunch and dinner, apps to download before you go, and how electric vehicles are covered under roadside assistance.

 Here’s six things to consider before setting off on your dream eco-friendly trip: